samiarose/Portfolio/_design/product_work.md

 ---
-title:"product work"
+title:"Product Work"
 tools: [Photoshop, InDesign]
 description: "This is showcasing the product work ive made and designed"
 layout:
 permalink:
 ---

-## Project Overveiw
+## Project Overview

 The digital work ive done that shows lots of fun cute and natural designs